Today's Image

 Here are the original photos, used in the composite image above, showing the size difference of the sun between Earth’s perihelion (closest point) and aphelion (farthest point).
 Image by Peter Lowenstein.

-Bottom line: Composite image showing the size of the sun at perihelion and aphelion.
+Bottom line: Here’s a composite image showing the size of the sun at perihelion and aphelion.
+The sun is smallest at aphelion and largest at perihelion.

 Posted